Have you ever wanted to make smooth creamy hummus like you get in a restaurant? Well, here it is!

 Note: You may need to add a little more seasoning or process it a little more, since it looks smooth before it feels smooth in your mouth.

-- Place in a bowl, squeeze all the roasted garlic out of their papery skins, as well as any olive oil that collected in the foil over the top of the bowl of hummus.
+- Place the hummus in a nice serving bowl, then squeeze all the roasted garlic out of their papery skins over the top.
+Also drizzle any olive oil that collected in the foil.
 Roasted garlic is very mild and if you just mix it in, nobody will know it’s there.

 - Cover tightly and chill overnight.
 The flavor improves greatly after chilling.